BhuvanKoduru/fsil-assignment/README.md

 # General Timeline

-This readme provides an overview of the project's timeline, detailing various tasks, tools, and methodologies used during its development.
+This readme provides an overview of the project's timeline, detailing various tasks, tools, and methodologies used during the development of this project.

 ## Tasks and Tools Overview